BonorumSoft/TempTrack-Documentation/firmware-update.md

 ## Firmware Update

-Diesen Anleitung ist auch auf Deutsch verfügbar: [Link](https://anleitung.hydrom.io)

 {% hint style="success" %}
 **Precondition:**\
 To Upload the Firmware you must have access to the user interface.
 If this is not the case, see here how to do it:[access-to-the-user-interface.md](access-to-the-user-interface.md "mention")

-The hydrom must be fully charged
+The TempTrack must be fully charged
 {% endhint %}

 You can download the latest version of the firmware from [this site](version-overview.md#latest-firmware).
 To do this, go to the download section of the website.